Best Home EV Chargers for 2026, Ranked Honestly

 Tight space, want a compact unit with a full app?
 Wallbox Pulsar Plus.

 Whichever you pick, the box is the small decision.
 Get the amperage right in the EV charger amperage guide so you do not force a panel upgrade, decide hardwired vs plug-in, and price the whole install before you buy.
 If you are also weighing solar or a home battery, the panel math changes, and homebattery.guide is worth a look before you upsize anything.
+If a heat pump is next, include that load now using the heat pump electrical-panel guide so you size the service once.

 Frequently Asked Questions